keithamoss/serverless-maps/README.md

 -   and the contents of the `tiles/` directory

 Fire up your web browser and your map should now be published!

+**Note:** Depending on the amount and distribution of the data you're using you may have thousands or tens of thousands of `.pbf` tiles!
+If you web host or FTP client support it, try uploading a ZIP file and uncompressing it on the server itself.
+This is usually available on the right-click menus on your web host's file browser or in your FTP client.

 # Prior Art